Widen/enctool/README.md

     cargo build

 ## Usage
 enctool can be given various commands to perform encoding checks and conversions.
-Ususally the syntax is
+Usually the syntax is

     enctool [--command-flag] [-f FILE]